robmagario/EFI/README.md

 What works
 - hardware acceleration.
 I have tested it with VideoProC.
 - most USB ports works.
 At the least the ones I need to use, including the USB Type-C port.
+- sound and mic both work.
+Before there was a problem with some weird noise on the mic but now it works normally because I found that the problem was because I had not added the AppleALC to the boot args.
+After I did it, the weird noise completely vanished.

 What doesn't work
 - WiFi doesn't work but I installed a Fenvi card and it works well now.